luceiling/Guess-Plants/README.md

-# Guess Plants
+# Guess Fruits and Veggies
-creating a game to guess plants
+creating a game to guess fruits and veggies (and nuts and seeds. edible plants i guess?)